 Many protected buildings are already in well-established uses, and any changes need be considered only in this context.
-But where new uses are proposed, it is important to balance the effect of any changes on the special interest of the protected building against the viability of any proposed use and of alternative, and possibly less damaging, uses.
-In judging the effect of any alternation or extension it is essential to have assessed the elements that make up the special interest of the building in question.
-They may comprise not only obvious visual features such as decorative façade or in the case of SSIs, internally, staircases or decorated plaster ceilings, the spaces and layout of the building and the archaeological or technological interest of the surviving structure and surfaces.
+In judging the effect of any alteration or extension it is essential to have assessed the elements that make up the special interest of the building in question.
+They may comprise not only obvious visual features such as a decorative façade or staircases or decorated plaster ceilings, the spaces and layout of the building and the archaeological or technological interest of the surviving structure and surfaces.
 These elements are often just as important in simple vernacular and functional buildings as in grander architecture.

 Many protected buildings can sustain some degree of sensitive alteration or extension to accommodate continuing or new uses.
-Indeed, cumulative changes reflecting the history of use and ownership are themselves an aspect of the special interest of some buildings, and the merit of some new alterations or additions, especially where they are generated within a secure and committed long-term ownership, should not be discounted.
-Nevertheless, protected buildings do vary greatly in the extent to which they can accommodate change without loss of special interest.
-Some may be sensitive even to slight alterations; this is especially true of buildings with important interiors and fittings - not just great houses, but also, for example, chapels with historic fittings or industrial structures with surviving machinery.
-Some protected buildings are the subject of successive applications for alteration or extension; in some cases it needs to be borne in mind that minor works of indifferent quality, which may seem individually of little importance, can cumulatively be very destructive of a building's special interest.
+Indeed, cumulative changes reflecting the history of use and ownership are themselves an aspect of the particular interest of some buildings.
+The merit of some new alterations or additions, especially where they are generated within a secure and committed long-term ownership, should not be discounted.
+Nevertheless, protected buildings do vary greatly in the extent to which they can accommodate change without loss of their particular interest.
+Some may be sensitive even to slight alterations; this is especially true of buildings with important interiors and fittings - not just important houses but also, for example, chapels with historic fittings or industrial structures with surviving machinery.
+Some protected buildings are the subject of successive applications for alteration or extension; in some cases it needs to be borne in mind that minor works of indifferent quality, which may seem individually of little importance, can cumulatively be very destructive of a building's particular interest.

-Achieving a proper balance between the special interest of a protected building and proposals for alterations or extensions, is demanding and should always be based on specialist expertise; but is rarely impossible, if reasonable flexibility and imagination are shown by all parties involved.
-Thus, a better solution may be possible if an applicant is willing to exploit unorthodox spaces rather than set a standardized requirement; or if an architect can respect the structural limitations of a building and abandon conventional design solutions in favour of a more imaginative approach.
+Achieving a proper balance between the particular interest of a protected building and proposals for alterations or extensions is demanding and should always be based on specialist expertise.
+However, it is rarely impossible if reasonable flexibility and imagination are shown by all parties involved.
+Thus, a better solution may be possible if an applicant is willing to exploit unorthodox spaces rather than set a standardised requirement; or if an architect can respect the structural limitations of a building and abandon conventional design solutions in favour of a more imaginative approach.